Improvements in the production process

 Ovako has a proactive process for reviewing and assessing chemicals and all products meet the requirements of European and national legislaton including REACH, the RoSH directive and GADSL.
 Ovako works continuously to find substitutes for dangerous chemicals and replace these with less dangerous ones.

-Statement on Ovakos use of chemical substances in its products, can be found here.
+Statement on Ovakos use of chemical substances, can be found here.

 Demand for climate-adapted products continues to increase, and Ovako works actively with customers, suppliers and other stakeholders to reduce the total environmental impact over the product life cycle.
 Ovako’s steel often generates particularly great environmental benefits when the customers’ end products are put to use.
 Inclusions and defects in the steel are minimized during Ovako’s manufacturing process, resulting in highly clean steel with better fatigue strength than conventional steel.
 This enables Ovako’s customers to develop advanced solutions for components that are lighter and stronger, and that have a longer service life, which means that Ovako, in turn, helps its customers to create better product solutions with lower environmental impact.